ptomulik/testmd/README.md

     require 'puppet/util/repoutil'

-One of the first steps you'll probably have to do is be to retrieve an utility object (call it `repo`).
+One of the first steps you'll probably have to do is to retrieve an utility provider (call it `repo`).
 For example, `apt` repo utility may be obtained as
 follows:

     repo = Puppet::Util.repoutil(:apt)